Lifestyle #Home Buying

 • Unpack one room at a time.
 This approach will empower you to feel great accomplishment as you complete the unpacking of an entire room before moving on to the next.

 • Determine which room to unpack first.
 When you begin unpacking in your new home, there’s no doubt you’ll be tired following a full day of moving.
 That’s why it’s important to build a game plan for unpacking on moving day and beyond.
 The kitchen is typically the first place people start unpacking since there are many items you/your family will need to access early on following your move.
 Of course, while you unpack the kitchen, other family members can be tasked with unpacking other rooms.
-Make sure everyone knows their role in unpacking ahead of time to maximize time and effort.
+Ensure that everyone knows their role in the unpacking process ahead of time to maximize time and effort.

 • Inventory your kitchen.
 It’s so easy to overbuy kitchen items and food, especially non-perishables that you store in cabinets.
 How many kitchen utensils do you need?
 And of the required items, which ones will you use the most?
-Designate special areas for items you use the most versus ones you use occasionally.
+Designate special areas for items you use most frequently versus those you use occasionally.
 How many cans of tuna or soup do you need?
 Figuring all this out will also help when it’s time to grocery shop, as you can quickly take inventory and decide what items to rebuy.

 Ready to get started?